espressif/esp-idf/docs/en/api-guides/build-system.rst

 - "main" directory is a special component that contains source code for the project itself. "main" is a default name, the CMake variable ``COMPONENT_DIRS`` includes this component but you can modify this variable.
 See the :ref:`renaming main <rename-main>` section for more info.
 If you have a lot of source files in your project, we recommend grouping most into components instead of putting them all in "main".

 - "build" directory is where the build output is created.
 This directory is created by ``idf.py`` if it doesn't already exist.
 CMake configures the project and generates interim build files in this directory.
 Then, after the main build process is run, this directory will also contain interim object files and libraries as well as final binary output files.
 This directory is usually not added to source control or distributed with the project source code.

+- "managed_components" directory is created by the IDF Component Manager to store components managed by this tool.
+Each managed component typically includes a ``idf_component.yml`` manifest file defining the component's metadata, such as version and dependencies.
+However, for components sourced from Git repositories, the manifest file is optional.
+Users should avoid manually modifying the contents of the "managed_components" directory.
+If alterations are needed, the component can be copied to the ``components`` directory.
+The "managed_components" directory is usually not versioned in Git and not distributed with the project source code.

 Component directories each contain a component ``CMakeLists.txt`` file.
 This file contains variable definitions to control the build process of the component, and its integration into the overall project.
 See `Component CMakeLists Files`_ for more details.